So you have the perfect product idea.

 - Signifiers for discovering affordances in the product

-Design should contain a good amount of signifiers to let the user know that there is an affordance herel.
+The design should contain a good amount of signifiers to let the user know that there is an affordance here.

-- If a product that solves users challenging problems,
+- If a product solves users’ challenging problems,

-- but if there is a lack of signifiers, it can lead to a bad experience for users as they will not be able to use the product’s main feature.
+- However, there is a lack of signifiers, which can lead to a bad experience for users as they will not be able to use the product’s main feature.

-- With loading too many signifiers to the design, it can overwhelm the user and can motivate users to dislike the product.
+- Loading too many signifiers to the design can overwhelm the user and can motivate users to dislike the product.